shuklarishabh482/ReactJs/README.md

 # ReactJs
-This  repository is related to reactjs
+This  repository is related to react.js .
+This repository contains some other topics information